pmichaillat/unemployment-insurance/README.md

 	+ `CPS` contains US data from the BLS Current Population Survey (CPS) for 1990–2014.
  	+ `NBER` contains US recession dates constructed by the NBER business-cycle dating committee.
 + `data_replacement_rate.xlsx` contains the data used to construct the effective replacement rate of the UI program in the United States.
 The data are used by `construct_replacement_rate.do`.
 A `readme` sheet at the beginning of the workbook describes the different sheets and explains the sources of the data.
 + `statistics.xlsx` contains the effective UI replacement rate and the measures of recruiter-producer ratio constructed in the paper.
 It also contains intermediate statistics, constructed in the process.
-This workbook contains seven worksheets.
+This workbook contains seven worksheets:
 	+ `effective replacement rate` contains the effective UI replacement rate constructed by `construct_replacement_rate.do`.
 	+ `vacancies` contains the number of vacancies obtained by rescaling the help-wanted index from Barnichon (2010) using vacancies measured in JOLTS data.
 This series is constructed by `construct_recruiter_producer_ratio.m`.
 	+ `vacancy-unemployment ratio` is obtained by dividing the series in `vacancies` by the unemployment level in CPS data.
 This series is constructed by `construct_recruiter_producer_ratio.m`.